How to Look at and Get Copies of Sealed Adoption Records

 Accessing an original birth certificate (non-court process)

-If your situation does not allow you to request the sealed court file directly from the court, you may still be able to get your original birth certificate through the Office of Vital Records and Statistics.
-You can use the Utah Mutual-Consent Voluntary Adoption Registry.
-This registry requires both the adult adoptee and at least one of their birth parents to have registered and given consent for the information to be released.
+If you cannot get the sealed court file directly from the court, you may still be able to get your original birth certificate through the Office of Vital Records and Statistics.
+You can use the Utah Mutual-Consent Voluntary Adoption Registry (a list of people who agree to share information).
+Both the adult adoptee and at least one of their birth parents must have signed up and agreed to share information for this to work.

 To begin, you must be a party to the adoption proceeding.
 The court must approve your petition before you will be given access, and it has the final say on what information, if any, will be released.